jdittrich/userNeedResearchBook/text/dataAnalysis.md

 theme concerned with *»I want to save time«* or to one related to the topic of *»reviewing designs for inspiration«* (given that it could serve both from the user's perspective).

-There is no »right« or »wrong« nor a clear cut criteria of being »close enough« to the data when you group your data in themes.
+There is no »right« or »wrong« nor a clear cut criterion of being »close enough« to the data when you group your data in themes.
 Instead of having a clear, measurable rule like the »you must have p&#060;0.05 significance« ^[For those of you who love statistics (like me): Sorry for the example.
 I know that this criterion is highly debated] in statistics , most important is that your